 - Salt & pepper, paprika, cumin, chile powder to taste

-Mix it all well, scoop it back into the waiting shells, and festoon the top with some more grated cheese, maybe a sprinkle of paprika or sesame seeds, and bake those bad boys until golden.
+Mix it all well, scoop it back into the waiting shells, and festoon the top with some more grated cheese, and/or maybe a sprinkle of paprika or sesame seeds, and bake those bad boys until golden.